-Research shows that Japanese people smoke more than Americans, but the rate of lung cancer is much lower.
+Research shows that the Japanese smoke more than Americans, but still the rate of lung cancer is much lower.
 The risk of a smoker getting lung cancer in Japan is 4 while in America and Europe it ranges from 8 to 19.

-Researchers say this is due to the Japanese custom of smoking 10 to 15% minus one cigarette.
-Is this ironic because Japanese people don't leave food on their plate but don't completely end their cigarettes?
-Another key factor is that many Japanese people start smoking after the age allowed (20 years) or even later.
+Researchers claim that this is due to the custom of the Japanese to smoke 10 to 15% minus a cigarette.
+Is this ironic because Japanese people don't leave food on their plate, but they don't completely finish the cigarette?
+Another key factor is that many Japanese people start smoking after the legal age (20 years) or even later.

 Other factors may be involved, such as the origin and manufacture of tobacco.
-Nowadays, electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (300 reais), but they are found in a convenience store.
+Nowadays electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (60 USD), but they are found in convenience stores.

-Don't let the fact that smoking is less harmful in Japan cause you to give up fighting tobacco addiction.
-There are countless losses in addition to health, such as addiction and financial expenses to maintain addiction.
+Don't let the fact that cigarettes are less harmful in Japan stop you from fighting tobacco addiction.
+There are numerous damages in addition to health, such as dependence and the financial expenses of maintaining the addiction.

-To end the article, we will leave a list of words related to smoking, smoking and cigarette in the Japanese language.
+To end the article, we are going to leave a list of words related to smoking and cigarettes in the Japanese language.
 I hope you enjoyed the article, if you liked it share and leave your comments.

 |light a cigarette||タバコに火を付ける||tabako ni hi wo tsukeru|